stanzhengdev/itsdone/README.md

-ionic-socket.io-redis-chat
+Itsdone
 ==========================

-Quick project demonstrating how to use Socket.io / Redis / and Ionic to have a simple chat applications with expiring messages
+Uses - Quick project demonstrating how to use Socket.io / Redis / and Ionic to have a simple chat applications with expiring messages

-## The idea - Codename VaniChat

-I wanted to make a chat application similar to SnapChat where messages are wiped clean after a certain time period.

-You enter a channel.
-Once in a channel, you send messages.
-All other clients connected in the channel will see the message.
-Any messages you send are automatically removed after a time period (default 2 mins).

-In future versions, the channel itself would eventually expire (like a message).

 ## Requirements

 * [Redis](http://redis.io) `brew install redis`
 * [Node.js & npm](https://gist.github.com/isaacs/579814)
+* MongoDB
+* Azure

 ## Requirements for Mobile